hadimalik2005/quranID/README.md

 ## Features

-- Audio recognition using the Levenshtein distance algorithm
+- Audio recognition using the sounddevice and soundfile python libraries
 - Integration with Google Cloud's speech-to-text APIs for audio transcription
-- Matching audio transcriptions with the Quranic verses using textual analysis
+- Matching audio transcriptions with the Quranic verses using the Levenshtein distance algorithm
 - Python implementation

 ## Requirements